Volodymyr0587/PHP-OOP/README.md

-Stattic properties differ from regular object properties and that you call them directly of the class, not an instatnce object
+Stattic properties differ from regular object properties and that you call them directly of the class, not an instatnce object (Static properties belongt to class? not to instance of class)

 To access static properties use two colons after class name: